Deltares/ra2ce/docs/tutorials/accessibility.prepare_data_origin_destinations.rst

 Required Attributes
 -------------------

 Each shapefile must include specific attributes.
+Make sure that the geometry is of type Point (not MultiPoint).

 **Origins shapefile (origins.shp):**

 - ``OBJECTID`` → unique identifier for each origin point.
 - ``POPULATION`` → number of people represented at the origin (used to assess impact when access is lost).
-- ``geometry`` → point geometry.
+- ``geometry`` → point geometry (as Point, not MultiPoint).

 **Destinations shapefile (destinations.shp):**